All About Spray Paint Recycling: Can You Recycle Aerosol Cans? ♻️

 Additionally, you also have to make sure to rinse well before recycling deodorant aerosol cans.
 Leaving it unrinsed will also result in the contamination of the recyclable materials, thereby resulting in lower recyclables value.
 Rinse them clean with soap and water to remove residue before dropping them off for recycling.

 One interesting take on this is an article I read at ABC.
-It states that no matter what anyone – even recyclers – say, we should never recycle aerosol cans.
+It states that no matter what anyone – even recyclers – says, we should never recycle aerosol cans.
 What made them think so?

-Well, that is because recycling it means exposing recyclers to huge fires and explosion risks.
+Well, that is because recycling means exposing recyclers to huge fires and explosion risks.
 All across Australia, there seems to be an increasing number of waste collectors refusing to collect and recycle aerosol cans – even ones with the recycling symbol.
 This is to minimise the possibility of danger the recyclers may experience.
-Additionally, barbecue gas bottles and camping gas bottles, along with batteries, are also heavily discouraged being put in recycling bins.
+Additionally, barbecue gas bottles and camping gas bottles, along with batteries, are also heavily discouraged from being put in recycling bins.

-For us to reduce the amount of aerosol – specifically deodorant – cans going into landfills, we must find ways on how to properly dispose of and recycle them.
+For us to reduce the amount of aerosol – specifically deodorant – cans going into landfills, we must find ways how to properly dispose of and recycle them.
 They are very much recyclable, after all.
 But be careful; if you do not treat them properly and just dump them in the recycling bin as is, you run the risk of contaminating a whole batch of recyclables in your local recycling facilities.